iFrame/Web Integration

 Hashing

-To make these parameters a bit more save we suggest to hash the finished URL with hmac sha1 and the app/api token as hash salt.
+To make these parameters a bit more secure, we suggest hashing the finished URL with hmac sha1 and the App/API token as hash salt.
+This is only recommended if you change currency or exchange rate parameters.

 Example: